decentraland/old-documentation/_posts/blockchain-interactions/2018-01-09-create-a-dapp.md

 - [Canilla](https://github.com/decentraland/canilla): This basic dApp provides free Ropsten MANA.

-- [Gate](https://github.com/decentraland/gate): This basic dApp adds a token to your wallet that whitelists you and certifies that you can use the Decentraland client.
+- [Gate](https://github.com/decentraland/gate): This basic dApp creates an invitation NFT to whitelist users using the Decentraland private alpha version.

-- [Marketplace](https://github.com/decentraland/marketplace): This is the full application that runs the Decentraland [Marketplace](https://market.decentraland.org/)
+- [Marketplace](https://github.com/decentraland/marketplace): This is the full application that runs the Decentraland [Marketplace](https://market.decentraland.org/).
+To make it run fast, it requires a database and a backend server connected to the Ethereum network to create indexes with information about LAND.

 ## dApp testing framework